Editorial: The ultimate sacrifice

-It is a commonly heard question as the day approaches, especially in areas like New England where winters are long and cold.
+It is a commonly heard question as the Monday holiday approaches, especially in areas like New England where winters are long and cold.
 Memorial Day has become most commonly associated as the opening day of summer.

 It’s a chance for a long weekend getaway.
 It’s when beach towns like Darien generally open their season.
 It’s when we open our summer houses or break out the summer clothes, and when we start believing the cold is finally behind us.
 Memorial Day, for many, is one of the happiest times of the year.

 However, Memorial Day has a much deeper meaning than sunshine and summer.
 Unlike Veterans Day, which is when we honor those who have served our country and are still with us, Memorial Day is the day we remember those who died in the service of this nation.
 It is a solemn day of tribute and reflection.
 Its origins date back to shortly after the Civil War: According to the U.S. Department of Veteran Affairs, May was chosen because it was the time of year where flowers would be blooming plentifully.
 Flowers were used in the early days of “Decoration Day” as it was originally called, to pay tribute to soldiers’ graves.

 Other historians point out one of the earliest Memorial Day ceremonies was held in Charleston, S.C., where black workmen reburied Union dead and held a cemetery dedication following the burial.